Pinghsuanlin/personalSite/README.md

-Below, you would find some of my work with R, Python langague.
+You will find some of my work with R, Python langague below.
 These notebooks could also be found at [github/pinghsuanlin](https://github.com/Pinghsuanlin/).
 ## **Supervised Machine Learning**

 1. [Regression](projects/regression/regressionAssumption.md): [LinearRegression](projects/regression/linearRegression.md), [LogisticRegression](projects/regression/logisticRegression.md)